-To what extent these efforts to eliminate practice - as something unsusceptible to epistemological treatment - in order to make room for agnosticism and idealism are not new is shown by the following example from the history of German classical philosophy.
+How little of a novelty are these efforts to eliminate practice-as something unsusceptible to epistemological treatment-in order to make room for agnosticism and idealism is shown by the following example from the history of German classical philosophy.
 Between Kant and Fichte stands G. E. Schulze (known in the history of philosophy as Schulze-Aenesidemus).
 He openly advocates the sceptical trend in philosophy and calls himself a follower of Hume (and of the ancients Pyrrho and Sextus).
-He emphatically rejects every thing-in-itself and the possibility of objective knowledge, and emphatically insists that we should not go beyond "experience," beyond sensations, in which connection he anticipates the following objection from the other camp: "Since the sceptic when he takes part in the affairs of life assumes as indubitable the reality of objective things. behaves accordingly, and thus admits a criterion of truth, his own behaviour is the best and clearest refutation of his scepticism."\ "Such proofs," Schulze indignantly retorts. "are only valid for the mob (Pöbel)."
-For "my scepticism does not concern the requirements of practical life, but remains within the bounds of philosophy" (pp. 254, 255).
+He emphatically rejects every thing-in-itself and the possibility of objective knowledge, and emphatically insists that we should not go beyond "experience", beyond sensations, in which connection he anticipates the following objection from the other camp: "Since the sceptic when he takes part in the affairs of life assumes as indubitable the reality of objective things, behaves accordingly, and thus admits a criterion of truth, his own behaviour is the best and clearest refutation of his scepticism."\ "Such proofs," Schulze indignantly retorts, "are only valid for the mob (Pöbel)."
+For "my scepticism does not concern the requirements of practical life, but remains within the bounds of philosophy" (S. 254, 255).

-In similar manner, the subjective idealist Fichte also hopes to find room within the bounds of idealistic philosophy for that "realism which is inevitable (sich aufdringt) for all of us, and even for the most determined idealist, when it comes to action, i.e., the assumption that objects exist quite independently of us and outside us" (Werke, I. 455).
+In similar manner, the subjective idealist Fichte also hopes to find room within the bounds of idealistic philosophy for that "realism which is inevitable (sich aufdringt) for all of us, and even for the most determined idealist, when it comes to action, i.e., the assumption that objects exist quite independently of us and outside us" (Werke, I, 455).

 Mach's recent positivism has not travelled far from Schulze and Fichte!
-Let us note as a curiosity that on this question too for Bazarov there is no one but Plekhanov there is no beast stronger than the cat.
-Bazarov ridicules the "salto vitale philosophy of Plekhanov" (Studies, 66 etc., p.
-69), who indeed made the absurd remark that "belief" in the existence of the outer world "is an inevitable salto vitale" (vital leap) of philosophy (Notes on Ludwig Feuerbach, p.
+Let us note as a curiosity that on this question too for Bazarov there is no one but Plekhanov - there is no beast stronger than the cat.
+Bazarov ridicules the "salto vitale philosophy of Plekhanov" (Studies, etc., p.
+69), who indeed made the absurd remark that "belief" in the existence of the outer world "is an inevitable salto vitale" [vital leap] of "philosophy" (Notes on Ludwig Feuerbach, p.
 111).
 The word "belief" (taken from Hume), although put in quotation marks, discloses a confusion of terms on Plekhanov's part.
 There can be no question about that.
 But what has Plekhanov got to do with it?
 Why did not Bazarov take some other materialist, Feuerbach, for instance?
 Is it only because he does not know him?
 But ignorance is no argument.
-Feuerbach also, like Marx and Engels, makes an impermissible - from the point of view of Schulze, Fichte and Mach - "leap" to practice in the fundamental problems of epistemology.
-Criticising idealism, Feuerbach explains its essential nature by the following striking quotation from Fichte, which superbly demolishes Machism: "'You assume," writes Fichte, 'that things are real, that they exist outside of you, only because you see them, hear them and touch them.
-But vision, touch and hearing are only sensations. . . .
-You perceive, not the objects, but only your sensations'" (Feuerbach, Werke, X. Band, S. 185).
-To which Feuerbach replies that a human being is not an abstract ego, but either a man or woman, and the question whether the world is sensation can be compared to the question: is the man or woman my sensation, or do our relations in practical life prove the contrary?
-"This is the fundamental defect of idealism: it asks and answers the question of objectivity and subjectivity, of the reality or unreality of the world, only from the standpoint of theory" (ibid., p.
-189).
-Feuerbach makes the sum-total of human practice the basis of the theory of knowledge.
-He says that idealists of course also recognise the reality of the I and the Thou in practical life.
-For the idealists "this point of view is valid only for practical life and not for speculation.
-But a speculation which contradicts life, which makes the standpoint of death, of a soul separated from the body, the standpoint of truth, is a dead and false speculation" (p.
-192).
-Before we perceive, we breathe; we cannot exist without air, food and drink.
+Feuerbach also, like Marx and Engels, makes an impermissible - from the point of view of Schulze, Fichte and Mach-"leap" to practice in the fundamental problems of epistemology.
+Criticising idealism, Feuerbach explains its essential nature by the following striking quotation from Fichte, which superbly demolishes

-\G. E. Schulze, Aenesidemus oder über die Fundamente der von dem Herrn Professor Reinhold in Jena gelieferten Elementarphilosophie [Acnesidemus, or the Fundamentals of the Elementary Philosophy Propounded by Professor Reinhold in Jena], 1792, S. 253.
+\G. E. Schulze, Aenesidemus oder über die Fundamente der von dem Herrn Professor Reinhold in Jena gelieferten Elementarphilosophie, 1792, S. 253.